tjvantoll/www.tjvantoll.com/_posts/2019-08-30-nativescript-sass.md

 There are two popular ways to compile SASS using webpack.
 The first is `node-sass`, which we looked at in the previous section, and which NativeScript apps are configured to use by default.

-Under the hood `node-sass` has a native Ruby dependency that it uses to compile your SASS code.
-Ruby is pretty fast at compiling SASS, but it comes with a catch that you might care about: if you update your Node installation, you’ll need to rebuild your `node_modules` folder for the Ruby compilation to continue working.
+Under the hood `node-sass` uses [libsass](https://sass-lang.com/libsass), which uses a C/C++ module to compile your SASS code.
+C/C++ is pretty fast at compiling SASS, but it comes with a catch that you might care about: if you update your Node installation, you’ll need to rebuild your `node_modules` folder for the C/C++ compilation to continue working.
 (And you often don’t get a helpful error that tells you exactly what the problem is.)

-With that in mind, the other option for compiling SASS with webpack is `dart-sass` (which is actually just `sass` on npm now), which is a SASS compiler that uses Dart-compiled JavaScript, and therefore doesn’t have the same recompilation requirements as the Ruby-based `node-sass`.
+With that in mind, the other option for compiling SASS with webpack is `dart-sass` (which is actually just `sass` on npm now), which is a SASS compiler that uses Dart-compiled JavaScript, and therefore doesn’t have the same recompilation requirements as  `node-sass`.
 Both the [Angular and Vue.js CLIs have recently switched to `dart-sass`](https://blog.ninja-squad.com/2019/05/29/angular-cli-8.0/#dart-sass-replaces-node-sass), so it seems to be the direction the JavaScript community is heading.

-There are internet debates over whether `dart-sass` or `node-sass` are faster, but unless your app has an absolute ton of `.scss` it’s probably not something you’ll notice.
+There are internet debates over whether `dart-sass` or `node-sass` are faster, but unless your app has a ton of SASS code it’s probably not something you’ll notice.

 > **NOTE**: There are a [handful of syntactical differences between `node-sass` and `dart-sass`](https://github.com/sass/dart-sass#behavioral-differences-from-ruby-sass), which you might hit if you’re making the switch and you have existing SASS code.